 - Call of Duty 4 includes achievements for interfering with the scripted events, saving the lives of the NPCs who would otherwise die.

-- Half-Life and its sequel make use of scripted events throughout the games, with scientists being dragged into air vents, marines rappelling through sky lights, aliens teleporting in suddenly and characters having conversations with one another.
+- The Half-Life series makes use of scripted events throughout the games, with scientists being dragged into air vents, marines rappelling through sky lights, aliens teleporting in suddenly and characters having conversations with one another.
 However, many of the scripted events might as well just be Cut Scenes, since you are almost always stuck in the room they happen in and can't progress until the event ends, particularly if it invovles lengthy dialog.
 Being able to (usually) move around the room or shoot friendly NPCs (which then ends the game, of course) are the only things that makes the events at all different from a regular cutscene.

 - Resident Evil is famous for its sudden scares from zombie dogs crashing through the windows.
 At least, it's scary the first couple of times.